top of page

 Each individual pebble line is roughly the width of a character and every pebble line is less than a horse length apart.

-Between every bright dot sand line is roughly 3-4 pebble lines.
+Between every bright dot sand line are roughly 3-4 pebble lines.

 bottom of page